roneesh/test_app/readme.md

 ### Testing

 Testing is implemented with Jasmine to do testing on the server side validation function and the newly added delete function via TDD.

+The delete testing has one open issue, the test to check if it successfully deletes a record in the datbase has the file write in it, so it deletes a db record each time it is run.